-Doctors are not only responsible for and treatments – they also give advice about how to prevent a disease.
+Doctors are not only responsible for diagnosis and treatments – they also give advice about how to prevent a disease.
 The following applies to treatments, preventive measures and diagnostic procedures: To find out whether they actually have a benefit, they must be tested in correctly designed studies.

 An example of a typical patient visiting his doctor can demonstrate what this means: Mr. Miller is in his late fifties and is slightly overweight.
 His family doctor has been encouraging him to get more exercise and eat fewer calories for years now.
 Losing some weight should lower his risk of developing diabetes.
 Now the doctor thinks that Mr. Miller has developed type 2 diabetes despite all of his efforts to lead a healthier life, so she does several tests to find out.
 For example, she checks the glucose (sugar) levels in his blood to find out if they are too high.
 If Mr. Miller really does have diabetes, the next step is to decide which treatment is most suitable for him.

 How can you test preventive measures for a medical condition?

 In principle, preventive measures should be tested in the same way as treatments are tested – in randomized controlled trials.
 But this is often difficult.
 For example, to find out whether getting more exercise and eating low-calorie and low-fat foods can help to prevent diabetes, the following would have to be done: